1 Bg 9-1972: The Most Confidential Knowledge

 > achieve the desired result.

-> beings; and those who worship Me will live with Me.
+> ; and those who worship Me will live with Me.

-405 If one has any desire to go to the moon, the sun or any
+393 If anyone has any desire to go to the moon, the sun, or any

 > other planet, one can attain the desired destination by